colbylwilliams/Azure.Mobile/README.md

-## How do I use it?
+# Getting Started

-### 1. Azure Account
+## 1. Azure Account

 To use Azure.Mobile, you'll need an Azure account.
 If you already have one, make sure you’re [logged in](https://portal.azure.com) and move to the next step.

 If you don't have an Azure account, [sign up for a Azure free account][azure-free] before moving to the next step.

-### 2. Deploy Azure Services
+## 2. Deploy Azure Services

 Deploying the Azure resources is as simple as clicking the link below then filling out the form per the instructions under the link:

 [![Deploy to Azure][azure-deploy-button]][azure-deploy]

-#### Template Form
+### Template Form

+#### _Subscription:_
-- **Subscription:** Choose which Azure subscription you want to use to deploy the backend.
+Choose which Azure subscription you want to use to deploy the backend.
 If you only have one choice, or you don't see this option at all, don't sweat it.

+#### _Resource group:_
-- **Resource group:** Unless you have an existing Resource group that you know you want to use, select __Create new__ and provide a name for the new group.  _(a resource group is essentially a parent folder to deploy the new database, app service, etc. to)_
+Unless you have an existing Resource group that you know you want to use, select __Create new__ and provide a name for the new group.  _(a resource group is essentially a parent folder to deploy the new database, app service, etc. to)_

+#### _Location:_
-- **Location:** Select the region to deploy the new resources.
+Select the region to deploy the new resources.
 You want to choose a region that best describes your location (or your users location).

+#### _Web Site Name:_
-- **Web Site Name:** Provide a name for your app.
+Provide a name for your app.
 This can be the same name as your Resource group, and will be used as the subdomain for your service endpoint.
 For example, if you used `superawesome`, your serverless app would live at `superawesome.azurewebsites.net`.

+#### _Function Language:_
-- **Function Language:** The template will deploy a serverless app with a few boilerplate functions.
+The template will deploy a serverless app with a few boilerplate functions.
 This is the programming language those functions will be written in.
 Choose the language you're most comfortable with.

-#### Agree & Purchase
+### Agree & Purchase

 Read and agree to the _TERMS AND CONDITIONS_, then click **Purchase**.

-### 3. Configure iOS/Android app
+## 3. Configure iOS/Android app

 - [iOS SDK][azure-ios]
 - [Android SDK][azure-android]

-## How is this different than Azure Mobile Apps (formally Azure App Services)?
+# How is this different than Azure Mobile Apps (formally Azure App Services)?

 _coming soon..._

-## What is the price/cost?
+# What is the price/cost?

 Most of these services have a generous free tier.
 [Sign up for a Azure free account][azure-free] to get $200 credit.